Blue Cat Audio - Software Made by Musicians for Musicians

 From Mid/Side Recording to Processing

-The relationship between L/R and M/S channel can be computed so that you can transform any Mid/Side recording to standard listenable left/right stereo stream.
-The reverse operation is also possible, which means that you can artificially separate mid/side information from your usual L/R stereo tracks.
-That’s what is done by our mid/side processing plug-ins.
+The relationship between L/R and M/S channel can be computed so that you can transform any Mid/Side recording to standard left/right stereo for you ears.
+The reverse operation is also possible, which means that you can artificially separate mid/side information from L/R stereo tracks.
+That’s what is performed by Blue Cat's Dynamics in Mid/Side mode.

 Processing separately the mid/side channels instead of left/right channels offers more control over the stereo character of a sound.
 Reducing the volume of the side channel makes it sound more "mono" and vice versa.